parakhc4/FenmoExpenseTracker_Parakh/README.md

 - date (Text)

 - created_At (Text) (server-generated ISO 8601 timestamp of when the record was inserted.
 Used as a tiebreaker when two expenses share the same date)

+(The current schema is intentionally single-tenant.
+A User entity with a user_id foreign key on the EXPENSE table would be the natural next step if multi-user support were required.
+That extension would not require changing any existing columns.)